CheVeraId/domainauth-spec/README.md

 ## Conventions

 - British spelling is to be used (e.g. "organisation", "serialisation") for consistency with the original draft.
-- The abbreviation for "identifier" is always spelt "id", not "ID"; it's an abbreviation, not an acronym.
+- The abbreviation for "identifier" is spelt "id", not "ID"; it's an abbreviation, not an acronym.

 ## Usage